larry-xu/pivot/README.md

-# Data Tweening: Pivot Transformation
+# Data Tweening: Pivot

 This web visualization demo showcases a [pivot](https://en.wikipedia.org/wiki/Pivot_table) transformation being applied to a table of data through a process called data tweening.
-This example demonstrates how even complex data transformations such as pivot can be visually explained through a sequence of animated transitions.
-All animations are performed using CSS transitions and a little JavaScript trickery.
+This example demonstrates how even complex data transformations such as pivot can be effectively explained through a sequence of visual transitions.
+All animations are performed using CSS transitions and a little JavaScript trickery. _Note: may not work in all browsers_

 For more details on what data tweening is and how it works, check out our VLDB 2017 paper submission: